With war clouds gathering in Europe, Sopwith needed to find larger premises to meet the increased demands for new lighter than air machines.

 Ham Works, Richmond Road

-Like most other aircraft companies, Sopwith were not keen on inexperienced contractors building their designs and so when it was proposed in 1917 that a new factory be built by the Government for high-volume sub-contract manufacture of aircraft just a mile up the road, they took almost immediate action.
+Like most other aircraft companies, Sopwith Aircraft Company were not keen on inexperienced contractors building their designs.
+So when it was proposed in 1917 that a new factory be built by the Government for high-volume sub-contract manufacture of aircraft just a mile up the road, they took almost immediate action.

-Negotiations had already started with Lord Weir ‘for his company to work this factory on behalf of the Government’ but Sopwith made a successful counter-bid to lease the new factory and use it to rapidly expand their own manufacture.
+Negotiations had already started with Lord Weir ‘for his company to work this factory on behalf of the Government’ when Sopwith Aircraft Company made a successful counter-bid to lease the new facility and use it to rapidly expand their own aircraft manufacturing.
+As a result, Kingston was the first of these new government-funded National Aircraft Factories into production.

 In addition, a few Sopwith Dragon fighters were also built before orders for much greater quantities of the type were cancelled following the unexpectedly early end to the war in November 1918.